thegbemisola/World-Airplane-Crashes-Analysis-/README.md

 You can also find the scripts here.

  ## Data Analysis & Visualizations.
- 1. Crashes through the years
+ 1. Crashes through the years: crashes kept incresing from 1908 has more aircrafts were produced and airlines came into the industry.
+In recnt years there isa decrese in the crashes which can be drawn to more technological advancements.
+ 2. Crashes through the months: December had the highest number of crashes followed after by January.